-Child means a person 14 years of age or younger.
+"Child" means a person 14 years of age or younger.

 "Elderly individual" means a person 65 years of age or older.

-"Disabled individual" means a person older than 14 years of age who by reason of age or physical or mental disease, defect, or injury is substantially unable to protect himself from harm or to provide food, shelter, or medical care for himself.
+(B) who otherwise by reason of age or physical or mental disease, defect, or injury is substantially unable to protect the person's self from harm or to provide food, shelter, or medical care for the person's self.

-For more information, check the Texas Department of Protective and Regulatory Services
+Texas Department of Family and Protective Services

 Use this number to report abuse, neglect, or exploitation of children, the elderly, or people with disabilities.

 Research, training, resources on elder abuse, neglect and exploitation to professionals and the public.

 Harris County Resources for Senior & Disabled Adults